Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Proofs of the main results

 \begin{proof} This is given by Propositions \ref{prop_nomarkedvertex} and \ref{prop_degree1}. \end{proof}

-The next two properties can be summed up as follows: \begin{itemize}[noitemsep,nolistsep] \item[--] When following a path starting from $m$, we cannot enter $D$ strictly before encountering $y$. \item[--] When following a path starting from $x$ by an edge other than $e_x$, we cannot re-enter $D$ strictly before encountering $y$. \end{itemize}
+The next two properties can be summed up as follows: \begin{itemize}[noitemsep,nolistsep] \item[--] When following a chain starting from $m$, we cannot enter $D$ strictly before encountering $y$. \item[--] When following a chain starting from $x$ by an edge other than $e_x$, we cannot re-enter $D$ strictly before encountering $y$. \end{itemize}